awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-terminal-errors-reference.md

 1. Check which of the training or testing manifests are empty\.

 1. Add JSON Lines to the empty manifest file\.
-For more information, see [Creating a manifest file](cd-manifest-files.md)\.
+For more information, see [Creating a manifest file](md-create-manifest-file.md)\.
 Alternatively, create a new dataset with the console\.
-For more information, see [Creating an Amazon Rekognition Custom Labels dataset](cd-create-dataset.md)\.
+For more information, see [Creating training and test datasets \(Console\)](md-create-dataset.md)\.